vercel/next.js/examples/with-universal-configuration-build-time/README.md

 This example shows how to use environment variables and customize one based on NODE_ENV for your application using a `.env.local` file and `next.config.js`.

 When you build your application the environment variable is transformed into a primitive (string or undefined) and can only be changed with a new build.
 This happens for both client-side and server-side.
-If the environment variable is prefixed with `NEXT_PUBLIC_` it will have effect on the server-side and client-side, otherwise it will have effect on the server-side only
+If the environment variable is prefixed with `NEXT_PUBLIC_` it will have effect on the server-side and client-side, otherwise it will have effect on the server-side only.

+You can read more about environement variables [here](https://nextjs.org/docs/basic-features/environment-variables)

 ## Deploy your own